Joelmd-fontys/StyleUs/services/api/README.md

 ### Uploads in local development

 When `APP_ENV=local`, the `/items/presign` endpoint returns an upload URL that targets the API itself (`PUT /items/uploads/{itemId}`) so the frontend can stream files without real S3 credentials.
 In staging/production the service falls back to presigned S3 URLs and requires valid AWS configuration.

+### Local AI v1 (color + CLIP multi-head)

+After a successful upload completion the API runs a background classifier that predicts the clothing category, optional subcategory, the dominant color (when the field was left `unspecified`), and a handful of descriptive tags.
+The pipeline prefers a local CLIP (ViT-B/32, `open-clip-torch`) model on CPU and gracefully falls back to a deterministic color/keyword heuristic if the model cannot be loaded.
+Embeddings are cached under `<MEDIA_ROOT>/.emb_cache/<sha256>.npy` so repeat inferences reuse work.
+Predictions only fill empty fields (and merge with existing tags) so user edits remain authoritative—brand stays user-controlled.
+Set `AI_ENABLE_CLASSIFIER=false` to disable the background job entirely.
+The first CLIP run may download weights and cache them locally; the heuristic fallback remains available even without the model.

+Key environment variables:

+- `AI_CONFIDENCE_THRESHOLD` (default `0.6`) – minimum probability required before auto-writing category/subcategory/colors/tags.
+- `AI_COLOR_TOPK` (default `2`) – number of dominant colors to store (`primary_color`, optional `secondary_color`).
+- `AI_ONNX` / `AI_ONNX_MODEL_PATH` – enable an ONNX-exported CLIP encoder (falls back to torch if unavailable).

 ## Upload Modes